Lincoln Aviator: Hybrid Vehicle Operation / Driving to Optimize Fuel Economy

 Other information:

-depending on the impact event.
+depending on region.